mfreed7/declarative-shadow-dom/README.md

 1. This approach would likely be more compatible with streaming.
 When the shadow root is attached only on the **closing** `</template>` tag, nothing will be rendered until that point.
 If the page consists of a large, nested set of web components, then nothing will be rendered until the parser encounters the final closing tag of the outermost component.
 This problem isn’t as bad if the page is built as a light dom document containing many small web-components-based widgets.
 2. This solution would likely be slightly more performant.
 By directly parsing the `<template>` contents into the shadow root, there would be no need to move the template contents into the shadow root document.

 However, the major downside to this approach is that the implementation complexity would likely be significantly higher.
 The existing `<template>` code would need to be carefully modified to understand the differences between parsing into an inert `<template>` DocumentFragment and parsing into an active `#shadowroot`.
-Additionally, because the shadow root document would be “live” in this case, contained scripts could execute.
+Additionally, because the shadow root document would be "live" in this case, contained scripts could execute.
 This would require more care (and code) to deal with the corner cases that might arise in this situation.
-It is possible that these corner cases are the same ones encountered while implementing `<template>`, and therefore the `<template shadowroot>` implementation could “copy” the details from `<template>`.
+It is possible that these corner cases are the same ones encountered while implementing `<template>`, and therefore the `<template shadowrootmode>` implementation could "copy" the details from `<template>`.
 However, this would still require significantly more effort.

-## <a name="keepthenode"></a> Keep the `<template shadowroot>` node around?
+## <a name="keepthenode"></a> Keep the `<template shadowrootmode>` node around?

-The current proposal removes the `<template shadowroot>` node after performing the `attachShadow()` and moving the content out of the `<template>` and into the `#shadowroot`.
+The current proposal removes the `<template shadowrootmode>` node after performing the `attachShadow()` and moving the content out of the `<template>` and into the `#shadowroot`.
 Alternatively, that `<template>` node could be left in the document as an empty inert node, similar to how existing `<template>` elements are left in the DOM tree, albeit without any children.
 The downsides of this approach are:

 1. The ergonomics would be a bit worse, as there would be a leftover copy of the template that would be encountered upon traversing the tree.
 This would lead to confusion among both developers (who would see both DocumentFragments in the devtools Elements pane) and scripts (which would now iterate over both sets of trees).
 Additionally, the leftover `<template>` node would always get slotted into the unnamed `<slot>`.
-2. The memory consumption and overhead would be increased, due to the extra `<template shadowroot>` node left in the tree.
-Additionally, the slotting algorithm would also need to do extra work to slot in the leftover `<template shadowroot>` element into unnamed slots within the shadow root.
+2. The memory consumption and overhead would be increased, due to the extra `<template shadowrootmode>` node left in the tree.
+Additionally, the slotting algorithm would also need to do extra work to slot in the leftover `<template shadowrootmode>` element into unnamed slots within the shadow root.

 The advantage of this approach would be that it avoids the abnormal behavior of a "self-removing" element.
 There are no current examples in the web platform of elements that remove themselves when parsed.
 (There is one historical example, `<isindex>`, but that has since been removed.)
 This advantage seems to be mostly about theoretical purity at this point.
 So unless there turns out to be negative web developer impact from introducing this new behavior, the above downsides would seem to outweigh this advantage.
-Also, arguably (see [this section](#what-does-declarative-mean)), the `<template shadowroot>` under this proposal is not “removed”, but rather transformed into its equivalent `#shadowroot` in the final DOM tree.
+Also, arguably (see [this section](#what-does-declarative-mean)), the `<template shadowrootmode>` under this proposal is not "removed", but rather transformed into its equivalent `#shadowroot` in the final DOM tree.

 ## Syntax: Attributes directly on elements

-Instead of a dedicated `<template shadowroot>` node that denotes the shadow root contents directly, an alternative would be to mark up the shadow host (any element that supports shadow root attachment) with a “shadow-host” attribute, and then mark up any direct child elements that should reside within the shadow root with another attribute, “shadow-child”:
+Instead of a dedicated `<template shadowrootmode>` node that denotes the shadow root contents directly, an alternative would be to mark up the shadow host (any element that supports shadow root attachment) with a "shadow-host" attribute, and then mark up any direct child elements that should reside within the shadow root with another attribute, "shadow-child":

 ```html